johurul-haque/rewrite-vercel/README.md

 ## Overview
-🚀Quickly generate vercel.json file for your project.
-With pre-written config, no more `404 NOT FOUND` on **page-relaod**.
+Quickly generate pre-written Vercel config file for single-page applications

+No more `404 NOT FOUND` on **page-reload**.

 ## Installation
-Install Vercel Rewrites from npm:

 ```bash
 npm install -g rewrite-vercel
 ```

 ## Usage
-Navigate to your project directory and run the following command to generate a `vercel.json` file:
+Navigate to the root of your project and run the following command:

 ```bash
 rewrite-vercel
 ```

-This will create a the file in your project directory with the following contents:
+This will create a `vercel.json` file with the following contents at the root of the project.

 ```json
 {